I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-clfsreadlogrecord.md

 <p><b>ClfsReadLogRecord</b> returns STATUS_SUCCESS if it succeeds; otherwise, it returns one of the error codes defined in Ntstatus.h.</p>

 ## -remarks
 <p>You must call <b>ClfsTerminateReadLog</b> when you have finished using the read context in order to avoid a memory leak.</p>

 <p>For an explanation of CLFS concepts and terminology, see <a href="https://msdn.microsoft.com/a9685648-b08c-48ca-b020-e683068f2ea2">Common Log File System</a>.</p>

-<p>For information about reading records from CLFS streams, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560785">Reading Data Records from a CLFS Stream</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff560786">Reading Restart Records from a CLFS Stream</a>.</p>

-<p>Read contexts are not thread-safe.
-Clients are responsible for serializing access to read contexts. </p>

-<p>You must call <b>ClfsTerminateReadLog</b> when you have finished using the read context in order to avoid a memory leak.</p>

-<p>For an explanation of CLFS concepts and terminology, see <a href="https://msdn.microsoft.com/a9685648-b08c-48ca-b020-e683068f2ea2">Common Log File System</a>.</p>